James K. Vardaman: U.S. Senate

-Vardaman was elected to the U.S. Senate in 1912 in the first popular election of the state's senators by defeating the incumbent LeRoy Percy, a member of the planter elite, in the Democratic primary.
+Vardaman was elected to the U.S. Senate in 1912 in the first popular election of the state's senators, defeating the incumbent, LeRoy Percy, a member of the planter elite, in the Democratic primary.
 He ran on a platform of repealing the Fourteenth and Fifteenth Amendment, which gave blacks the vote and other rights.
 He was unopposed in the general election.

 Vardaman served one term, from 1913 until 1919.
-He voted against the U.S. declaration of war on Germany and the entry into World War I, only five other senators voted with him.
-He was defeated in his primary re-election bid in 1918.
+He voted against the U.S. declaration of war on Germany and the entry into World War I, one of only six senators to do so.

-Vardaman ran in the Democratic primary for the U.S. Senate in 1922 but was defeated in the primary runoff by U.S. Representative Hubert Stephens by 9,000 votes.

 While serving as senator in Congress, Vardaman supported at the national level many reforms he advocated in Mississippi including higher tax surcharges on high incomes, government ownership of coal mines, shipping companies, telephone lines and railroads, and also long-term credit for farmers.
 In addition, he advocated guaranteed government pensions for the elderly.

+Vardaman was defeated in his primary re-election bid in 1918.
+He ran in the Democratic primary for the U.S. Senate in 1922 but was defeated in the primary runoff by U.S. Representative Hubert Stephens by 9,000 votes.